Riley-livingston/Tensorflow-Airbnb-Project/README.md

  <br />
  -About 70% of the variance in the dataset can be explained by our model.
 It appears that the predictive power of our features decreases as the price of a listing increases (The size of the error tends to get larger as prices increase).
  <br />
- -This could indicate that there is some feature in the error term present in high price listings we arent capturing in the model causing us to systemtically underpredict prices over ~$350 per night.
+ -This could indicate that there is some feature in the error term present in high price listings we arent capturing in the model causing us to systematically  underpredict prices over ~$350 per night.
  <br/>
  <br/>
  Future improvements/limitations: